j-desilva/travel-blog/content/blog/kosciuszko-series/02-gravity-biking/index.md

 This is very easy to do on the day.
 Simply pay for a vehicle pass (roughly $17) when entering the park via the entry station on Alpine Way.
-You also have the option to pay in advance for an [annual pass](https://pass.nationalparks.nsw.gov.au/pass/selection) that will cover access to all NSW National Parks - then all you have to do is simply drive on through when entering the checkpoint.
+You also have the option to pay in advance for an [annual pass](https://pass.nationalparks.nsw.gov.au/pass/selection) that will cover access to all NSW National Parks.

 Finding parking is extremely easy in the summer (unlike winter).
 There are plenty of day parking areas (7am-7pm) visibly marked out once you get onto Friday Drive